elvisAR-git/Live_code/README.md

 #New in this version

-- Live reload feature (code will outo update about each half second)
+- Live reload feature (code will auto update about each half second)